Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \subsection{In- and out-group toxic behaviour}

-We next turn to the analysis of comment toxicity in the simulations.
-Our goal is to evaluate whether the simulated environments reproduce the patterns of hostile communication observed in the real-world data.
+We now explore the toxicity of the comments in the simulations.
+Our goal is to evaluate whether the simulated environments produce similar patterns of hostile communication observed in the real-world data.
 To this end, we measure toxicity by computing the toxicity score of all replies and extracting the $95^\mathsf{th}$ percentile for each parameter configuration.
 We then distinguish between toxicity directed at members of the same coalition (in-group toxicity) and toxicity directed at members of other coalitions (out-group toxicity).

 To assess how faithfully the simulations capture these patterns, we adopt the same strategy used in the interaction analyses: we correlate the simulated toxicity values with those observed in the empirical dataset used to initialize the runs.
-Figure~\ref{fig:toxicity_in} reports the resulting correlations for in-group toxicity, broken down by recommender system and network initialization strategy.
+Figure~\ref{fig:toxicity_in} reports the resulting correlations for in-group toxicity, divided by recommender system and network initialization strategy.

 Across most configurations, we observe high variability in the simulations.
 The only clear exception is \llname{} with a fully connected initialization, which yields a compact distribution of correlations with relatively high values under both recommendation strategies.
-In other settings, the most stable configuration is the combination of the ReverseChronological recommender with an empty starting network, which achieves the highest median correlation overall.
+In other settings, the most stable configuration is the combination of the Default recommender with an empty starting network, which achieves the highest median correlation overall.